Montana (album)

 Montana (stylized in all caps) is the third studio album by American rapper French Montana.
-It was released on December 6, 2019 through Epic Records, Bad Boy, Coke Boys and Montana Entertainment.
+It was released on December 6, 2019, through Epic Records, Bad Boy, Coke Boys and Montana Entertainment.
 The production on the album was handled by multiple producers including Harry Fraud, Louis Bell, London on da Track, Cardo, Rvssian and Murda Beatz among others.
 The album also features guest appearances by Post Malone, Swae Lee, Kodak Black, Cardi B, Chris Brown, PartyNextDoor, ASAP Rocky and many others.

 Montana was supported by seven singles: "No Stylist", "Slide", "Wiggle It", "Suicide Doors", "Writing on the Wall", "Twisted" and "Out of Your Mind".
 It also includes the singles "Lockjaw" featuring Kodak Black and "No Shopping" featuring Drake, which were previously released on Montana's 2016 mixtape MC4.
-The album received mixed reviews from music critics and poor commercial performance.
+The album received mixed-to-positive reviews from music critics and middling commercial performance.
 It debuted at number 25 on the US Billboard 200 chart, earning 25,000 album-equivalent units in its first week.